wasp-lang/wasp/web/docs/language/features.md

 - Sign in:
   - By default, when a user signs in with Google we will attempt to look up the user by email.
-    - If they exist, we will do nothing and return the JWT.
+    - If user exists in the database, we will log in the user by returning the JWT (which is then passed to the web client).
+      - NOTE: For security reasons, we also update the existing password to a random password.
+This is because Wasp does not provide email validation at this time, so we cannot be sure the existing user actually owns that email.
-    - If they do not exist, we will create a new user with a random password and return the JWT.
+    - If they do not exist, we will create a new user with a random password and log in the user by returning the JWT.
+  - NOTE: At this time, Wasp does not provide password reset.
+Therefore, you will not be able to log in with Email & Password for accounts using Google sign in.

 - Here is a link to the default implementations: https://github.com/wasp-lang/wasp/blob/main/waspc/data/Generator/templates/server/src/routes/auth/passport/google/googleDefaults.js